 But here’s the problem.
 The Internet speed needs to be fast and steady.
 Firewalls can be an issue.
 All of which is pretty easy to deal with at home, but when traveling, one is often at the mercy of whatever flavor of Internet connection provided by the hotel, (or the WiFi at Aunt Molly’s.)

-George Whittam of El Dorado Recording has a great blog post that provides a check list for the traveling voice actor who uses Source Connect.
+George Whittam of El Dorado Recording (now VOStudiotech) has a great blog post that provides a check list for the traveling voice actor who uses Source Connect.
 George provides bridging services between SC and ISDN and knows first hand the problems you can run in to.

 Thanks George, for some really useful information.